livedexperienceproject/lived-experience-site/README.md

-# lived-experience-site
+# discoverlexproject.com

-Setting up the publishing pipeline.
+The heart and soul (and code) of the Lived Experience Project website.